Barkly Work Camp

 Barkly Work Camp is a low-security correctional work camp near Tennant Creek in the Northern Territory of Australia.

 History

 The Barkly Work Camp opened on 8 September 2011 with a capacity of 50 prisoners.
 It aims to rehabilitate inmates by providing training and employment opportunities.

-As of April 2018, the world camp housed 61 prisoners, which is 122 per cent of its design capacity.
+As of April 2018, the world camp housed 61 prisoners, which is 122 percent of its design capacity.